edawson/ROV-spec/README.md

 4. X / execution : Describes the command line that is run and its dependant inputs / parameters.
 5. O / outputs: Describes the outputs of an executed task.

 These types completely mirror the types of the [GA4GH TES API](https://github.com/ga4gh/task-execution-schemas).
 In addition, they represent an independent computation graph.
+ROV should perfectly model most modern workflow languages (e.g. WDL, CWL, nextflow, etc) and mapping between the two (plus configured inputs / parameters) should be relatively simple.

 Further descriptions of the individual line types follow.

+## Future additions
+In the near future we aim to support two new lines (F / fork and J / join) that provide abstractions for splitting/sharding inputs and recombining intermediate files.
+These are analagous to WDL's scatter-gather format, though they may also be used to describe
+UNIX split/cat operations, or domain-specific splits/joins such as splitting a BAM file by chromosome.

 ### Input types
 Files are immutable, meaning outputs can be returned but files can't